ghi-electronics/Docs/software/tinyclr/getting-started.md

 ## Starting a New Project

-Let's make a "Hello World!" program and deploy it on the FEZ Cobra III.
+Let's make a "hello world" program and deploy it on the FEZ Cobra III.

 Open Visual Studio and select `File > New > Project`.